zarf-dev/zarf/examples/game/README.md

 <img align="right" alt="asciicast" src="https://asciinema.org/a/444679.svg?x-scenario=examples-game-scripted" height="256" />
 </a>

 You can't run software without _somewhere to run it_, so the first thing to do is have `zarf` install & run a new, local k8s cluster&mdash;the "Zarf cluster".
-Kick that off by _moving into the directory holding your init package_ and running this command:
+Kick that off by _moving into the directory holding your init package_ and run this command:

 ```sh
 cd <same dir as zarf-init.tar.zst>